eclipse-archived/ceylon-lang.org/documentation/1.1/faq/index.md

 ### Where can I run Ceylon?

-You can run Ceylon anywhere a Java 7 Virtual Machine is available.
+You can run Ceylon anywhere a Java 7 or 8 Virtual Machine is available.
 The Ceylon compiler uses the bytecode generator in Open JDK to produce Java bytecode.
 Ceylon modules even run on Vert.x or in any OSGi container.